projectriff/projectriff.io/_posts/2018-05-13-announcing-riff-0-0-7.md

 ## bounded gRPC calls

 The riff sidecar has been modified to support bounded gRPC calls.
+This is a first step toward moving streaming responsibilities like windowing and request/reply correlation out of the invokers.

 Starting with the 0.0.7 release, the CLI will generate function yaml with a default window size of 1.
 ```yaml
 spec:
   protocol: grpc
   windowing:
     size: 1
 ```

 The `windowing.size` key can be used to control the window size.

-Alternatively you can use `windowing.time` to configure a time in seconds. e.g.
+Alternatively you can use `windowing.time`
 ```yaml
 spec:
   protocol: grpc
   windowing:
     time: 10s
 ```
 Windowing can be disabled entirely for streaming functions which expect unbounded streams by removing the  `windowing` key from the yaml.
 For now, this is also the recommended approach to handle sliding windows.